julian-berks/Cap-Gemini-Test/README.md

 Docker should be considered as an alternative to the current git hosted executable.

-Monitor the clodwatch and S3 logs using an ELK stack or Splunk.
+Monitor the cloudwatch and S3 logs using an ELK stack or Splunk.
 (Note: The app currently produces no output).

+Create Cloudwatch alerts.

+Depending on monitoring requirements, the ELB logs could be pushed to Cloudwatch.